Pope John Paul II: Social programmes

-Dictatorships in Latin America

-John Paul II visited General Augusto Pinochet, Chile's military ruler.
-According to the United Press International, "Pope John Paul II preached the need for peaceful change and greater participation up and down Chile ... but stayed away from direct confrontation with Gen. Augusto Pinochet's military regime ... disappointing Pinochet's opponents who had hoped the pope would publicly condemn the regime and bless their campaign for a return to democracy."
+Argentine military regime

 John Paul II endorsed Cardinal Pio Laghi, who critics say supported the Dirty War in Argentina and was on friendly terms with the Argentine generals of the military dictatorship, playing regular tennis matches with the Navy's representative in the junta, Admiral Emilio Eduardo Massera.

 Ian Paisley

 In 1988, when John Paul II was delivering a speech to the European Parliament, Ian Paisley, the leader of the Democratic Unionist Party and Moderator of the General Assembly of the Free Presbyterian Church of Ulster, shouted "I denounce you as the Antichrist!"
 He held up a red banner reading "Pope John Paul II ANTICHRIST".
-Otto von Habsburg (the last Crown Prince of Austria-Hungary), an Member of the European Parliament (MEP) for Germany, snatched Paisley's banner, tore it up, and along with other MEPs helped eject him from the chamber.
-The pope continued with his address after Paisley had been ejected.
+Otto von Habsburg (the last Crown Prince of Austria-Hungary), a Member of the European Parliament (MEP) for Germany, snatched Paisley's banner, tore it up, and along with other MEPs helped eject him from the chamber.
+The Pope continued with his address after Paisley had been ejected.

 Međugorje apparitions

 A number of quotes about the apparitions of Međugorje, in Bosnia and Herzegovina, have been attributed to John Paul II.
-In 1998, when a certain German gathered various statements that were supposedly made by the pope and Cardinal Ratzinger, and then forwarded them to the Vatican in the form of a memorandum, Ratzinger responded in writing on 22 July 1998: "The only thing I can say regarding statements on Međugorje ascribed to the Holy Father and myself is that they are [frei erfunden] complete invention."
+In 1998, when a certain German gathered various statements that were supposedly made by the Pope and Cardinal Ratzinger, and then forwarded them to the Vatican in the form of a memorandum, Ratzinger responded in writing on 22 July 1998: "The only thing I can say regarding statements on Međugorje ascribed to the Holy Father and myself is that they are [frei erfunden] complete invention".
 Similar claims were also rebuked by the Vatican's Secretariate of State.